Uriel1010/images_gallery/README.md

   Check that `ffmpeg` is installed and available in your PATH, and that image files are not corrupted.

 - **Auto-Scroll Issues:**
-  The auto-scroll is enabled only on desktop (screens ≥768px).
-On mobile devices, the gallery will not auto-scroll and images will display only once.
+  Auto-scroll is enabled only on desktop (screens ≥768px).
+On mobile devices, the gallery will display without auto-scroll to prevent duplication.

 ## License